 We are a party to certain in-license agreements that are important to our business, and we generally do not control the prosecution of in-licensed technology.
 Accordingly, we are unable to exercise the same degree of control over this intellectual property as we exercise over our internally-developed technology.
 Moreover, some of our academic institution licensors, research collaborators and scientific advisors have rights to publish data and information in which we have rights.
 If we cannot maintain the confidentiality of our technology and other confidential information in connection with our collaborations, our ability to receive patent protection or protect our proprietary information may otherwise be impaired.
 In addition, some of the technology we have licensed relies on patented inventions developed using U.S. government resources.
-The U.S. government retains certain rights, as defined by law, in such patents, and may choose to exercise their termination rights, we could lose our rights under those agreements.
-If we lose any of our rights it may adversely affect the way we conduct our business.
+The U.S. government retains certain rights, as defined by law, in such patents, and may choose to exercise such rights.
+Certain of our in-licenses may be terminated if we fail to meet specified obligations.
+If we fail to meet such obligations and any of our licensors exercise their termination rights, we could lose our rights under those agreements.
+If we lose any of our rights, it may adversely affect the way we conduct our business.
 In addition, because certain of our licenses are sublicenses, the actions of our licensors may affect our rights under those licenses.